 To make the effect even more stunning, Omega has also applied to the 12 hour markers thin sheets or 18-carat red gold that better match the six hands (including the three chronograph indicators).
 As usual, the markings are accompanied by glowing dots of Superluminova that emits a soothing greenish glow.

 Like their another limited edition model, the sporty Omega Speedmaster Moonwatch “Apollo 15” that was released back in 2011 when the times were a lot calmer, this new Speedmaster Professional Apollo 11 is equipped with a rare Caliber 1861 movement.
 Based on a hand-wound Lemania 1873 design, this relatively slow-beating mechanism is quite accurate and will deliver whole two days of continuous operation: nothing to be impressed with, but still enough for those who plan to wear the timekeeper on a daily basis.

 While, unlike movements created by A. Lange & Sohne, the mechanism doesn’t offer any fancy finishing techniques, it is still a shame that Omega has decided to hind it behind a solid case back cover: the tiny engine with its vintage layout looks cool enough even without the usual Geneva strips.

-On the other hand, it seems that at there is at least one major country plans to keep sitting peacefully by the river watching bodies of its trade partners floating by, so there is a good chance that all of these beautiful watches will find their customers.
+On the other hand, there is at least one major country that plans to keep sitting peacefully by the river watching bodies of its trade partners floating by, so there is a good chance that all of these beautiful watches will find their customers.